-The visceral pleura receives its blood supply from the bronchial circulation while the parietal pleura receives its blood supply from the intercostal arteries.
+The visceral pleura receives its blood supply from the bronchial circulation, while the parietal pleura receives its blood supply from the intercostal arteries.

 Pneumothorax is a common clinical event, and it occurs when the pleural space is violated.
 The patient can present with a variety of symptoms depending on the size of the pneumothorax.
 With a small pneumothorax, the patient may be asymptomatic.
 But if the pneumothorax is large, the following symptoms will be present:

-Percussion and auscultation will reveal a hyperresonant chest with no breath sounds.
+Percussion and auscultation will reveal a hyper-resonant chest with no breath sounds.

 The two types of pneumothorax include:

-Spontaneous: These pneumothoraces occur without any traumatic event. they are most common in young males who smoke.
+Spontaneous: These pneumothoraces occur without any traumatic event.
+They are most common in young males who smoke.
 The most common cause of a spontaneous pneumothorax is the presence of small blebs on the superior surface of the upper lobes.

-Traumatic: Traumatic pneumothorax is very common and may occur as a result of a central line insertion, penetrating chest trauma or rib fracture.
+Traumatic: Traumatic pneumothorax is very common and may occur as a result of a central line insertion, penetrating chest trauma, or rib fracture.

 Normally, there is a small amount of pleural fluid found in the pleural cavity.
 When there is a pathological collection of pleural fluid, it is called a pleural effusion.
-Pleural effusion is classified as either exudative or transudative and can be caused by multiple mechanisms including lymphatic obstruction, increased capillary permeability, decreased plasma colloid pressure, increased capillary, venous pressure, and increased negative intrapleural pressure.
+Pleural effusion is classified as either exudative or transudative and can be caused by multiple mechanisms, including lymphatic obstruction, increased capillary permeability, decreased plasma colloid pressure, increased capillary, venous pressure, and increased negative intrapleural pressure.

 The mediastinum is commonly a site for tumors, and specific regions of the mediastinum are prone to certain tumors.
-Pneumomediastinum can also develop when air is introduced into the mediastinum most commonly seen in ruptures of the esophagus.
+Pneumomediastinum can also develop when air is introduced into the mediastinum, most commonly seen in ruptures of the esophagus.
 A widened mediastinum is a worrisome clinical sign for possible aortic aneurysm or rupture.

 The status of the mediastinal lymph nodes is also important when dealing with patients with sarcoidosis, lymphoma, and tuberculosis.
-In each of these cases, a mediastinoscopy is needed to assess the histology before treatment can be provided.
+In each of these cases, a mediastinoscopy is necessary to assess the histology before treatment can be provided.